Netflix/falcor/model.md

 ### "Why can't I request Objects or Arrays from a Model?"

-Falcor is optimized for displaying information to human beings in real-time.
-Both Arrays and Objects can contain an unbounded amount of data.
-This means it’s impossible to predict how much data will be retrieved from the server when you request them.
-Server requests that take less than a second at first can become slower over time as more data is added to backend data stores.
-This can cause the performance of your application to degrade slowly, and eventually may even cause it to become unusable as more and more data finds its way into your persistent data stores.
+_Falcor is optimized for displaying information to human beings in real-time._ Both Arrays and Objects can contain an unbounded amount of data.
+This means it’s impossible to predict how much data will be retrieved from the server when you request an JSON Array or Object.
+Requests which are served quickly at first can become slower over time as more data is added to backend data stores.
+This can cause the performance of your application to degrade slowly over time.

-In order to ensure that backend requests for data have more **predictable performance** over time Falcor Models force developers to be explicit.
-If your view will only be displaying a few properties, you should those properties explicitly.
+Models force developers to be explicit about which value types they would like to retrieve in order to maximize the likelihood that server requests for data will have **stable performance** over time.
+Rather than allow you to retrieve an entire object, Model's force you to _be explicit_ and retrieve only those values needed in a given scenario:

-(Example of requesting properties and displaying them)
+(Example of requesting three properties and displaying them)

-Furthermore if you intend to display a list of items, request the first visible page of an array and follow up with additional page requests as the user scrolls.
+Similarly when displaying an Array of items Models do not allow you to retrieve the entire Array upfront.
+Instead you must request the first visible page of an Array, and follow up with additional page requests as the user scrolls.

 (Example of retrieving first page of a list)

+If you are certain that an Object or Array will remain a constant size, you can indicate to a Model that they should always be retrieved in their entirety by using an Atom.
+For more information, see [JSON Graph Atoms][].

 ## Working with JSON Graph Data using a Model

 In addition to being able to work with JSON documents, Models can also operate on JSON Graph documents.
 JSON Graph is a convention for modeling graph information in JSON.
-JSON Graph documents introduce references, allowing an object to be referenced from multiple places in the JSON while allowing it to appear only once in the object.
+JSON Graph documents extend JSON with **References**.
+References can be used anywhere within a serial object to refer to a value elsewhere within the same serial object.
+This removes the need to duplicate objects when serializing a graph into a hierarchical cereal object.

 Let's say that we wanted to introduce a list of prerequisites for each TODO in a TODO list.
 ```